zacharymeyerdev/dwarvenkind/README.md

 - Emerald

 ### Potions
-- Health I
+- Health I (heals 1 heart)
-- Health II
+- Health II (heals 2 hearts)
-- Health III
+- Health III (heals 3 hearts)
-- Stoneskin
+- Stoneskin (decreases damage dealt to dwarf by 30%)
-- Ironstomach
+- Ironstomach (allows dwarf to consume enemies to gain 1 heart per)
-- Speed I
+- Speed I (increases speed by 20%)
-- Speed II
+- Speed II (increases speed by 40%)
-- Whisper
+- Whisper (dwarf makes no sound while moving)
-- Invisibility
+- Invisibility (dwarf cannot be seen by enemies)

 ### Activities
 - **Tipping**: Coating the tip of pickaxe in a material to make it stronger.